 8. Race for Your Life, Charlie Brown (1977, Directed by Bill Melendez and Phil Roman)

-Race for Your Life, Charlie Brown is an animated adventure comedy in which the Peanuts gang heads off to Camp Remote “somewhere in the mountains.”
-While there, they go up against some cheating bullies in a river raft race.
-It was the third feature length movie based on the Peanuts comic strip.
+Race for Your Life, Charlie Brown is an animated adventure comedy where the Peanuts gang heads off to Camp Remote “somewhere in the mountains.”
+While there, they compete against cheating bullies in a river raft race.
+It was the third feature-length movie based on the Peanuts comic strip.

 Up Against Cheating Bullies

-There's plenty of humor, excitement, peril, and several valuable lessons taught in this classic Peanuts feature, making it a fun experience for all.
+Plenty of humor, excitement, peril, and several valuable lessons are taught in this classic Peanuts feature, making it a fun experience for all.
 It's crudely drawn, but that adds to its charm.
-While Charlie Brown is the eponymous star of the movie, it's Snoopy and Woodstock who unsurprisingly steal the show.
+While Charlie Brown is the eponymous star of the movie, Snoopy and Woodstock unsurprisingly steal the show.

 9. Moonrise Kingdom (2012, Directed by Wes Anderson)